Monday, October 14, 2024

 Olive groves, view from the plane

-The train to Monastir
+The train arrives at Monastir

 City gate